aswain009/java-oop-class-notes/final-exam.md

 - Merge two sorted lists in O(n+m) time. same as what was done in the Polynomial HW. result should be ordered ascending.
 3) Need to know the following interfaces: List and ListIterator methods and understand what they do.
 3) So how do you reverse a list?
 Possibly have two list iterators from List class and iterate between both lists with one list starting from the end?
 4) How do you merge a list?
 May need to do some comparisons.
-Again call list iterator from each list
+Again call list iterator from each list.
 5) How do you declare a ListIterator obj? `ListIterator<E> blah = somelist.listIterator();`
 6) Then manipulate blah to do the merge operation.
 You're comparing each letter in each list to see if one comes before the other in alphabet and take that one and add to result.